Arm Holdings: Arm supercomputers

-The world's second fastest supercomputer (previously fastest) in 2022, the Japanese Fugaku is based on Arm AArch64 architecture.
+The world's fastest supercomputer, as of June 2026, the Chinese LineShine, is based on 304-core Armv9-based CPUs, and it also tops the HPCG list.
+An unprecedented 4 of top 10 fastest (of TOP500) are Arm-based, with the top one, the 5th fastest (4th in 2025), Europe's fastest JUPITER, and the 9th fastest supercomputer (previously fastest, in 2020, first Arm-based to reach the top) in 2026, the Japanese Fugaku is also based on Arm AArch64 architecture.
+At least 36 of the TOP500 list are now Arm-based supercomputers.

-The supercomputer maker Cray has added an "ARM Option" (i.e. CPU blade option, using Cavium ThunderX2) to their XC50 supercomputers, and Cray claims that ARM is "a third processor architecture for building next-generation supercomputers", for clients such as the United States Department of Energy.
+The supercomputer maker Cray has added an "ARM Option" (i.e. CPU blade option, using Cavium ThunderX2) to its XC50 supercomputers, and Cray claims that ARM is "a third processor architecture for building next-generation supercomputers", for clients such as the United States Department of Energy.

 Fujitsu (the supercomputer maker of June 2011 world's fastest K computer according to TOP500) announced at the International Supercomputing Conference in June 2016 that its future exascale supercomputer will feature processors of its own design that implement the ARMv8 architecture, rather than the SPARC processors used in earlier supercomputers.
 These processors will also implement extensions to the ARMv8 architecture equivalent to HPC-ACE2 that Fujitsu is developing with ARM Holdings.

 The Cray XC50-series supercomputer for the University of Bristol is called Isambard, named after Isambard Kingdom Brunel.
 The supercomputer is expected to feature around 160 nodes, each with two 32-core ThunderX2 processors running at 2.1 GHz.
 Peak theoretical performance of the 10,240 cores and 40,960 threads is 172 teraFLOPS.

 The Vanguard project by Sandia National Laboratories is to deliver an exascale ARM machine.
 The first generation called Hammer was based on X-Gene by Applied Micro.
 The second generation called Sullivan was based Cavium's ThunderXs processors.
 The third generation called Mayer was based on pre-production ThunderX2.
 The fourth generation also based on ThunderX2 is called Astra and was slated to become operational by November 2018.